sergedomk/sergedomk.github.io/micro_services_benefits_costs/markdown.md

 * You can't fix what you can't find.
 * Async issues can be near impossible to replicate.
 * Get all the data you can.
+* Context matters.
 ---
 ## Inter-service Dependencies

 .center[<image src="./images/dependency.png" style="width:660px;padding-top:80px">]
 ???
-* Interfaces lead to dependencies which lead...
+* Interfaces lead to dependencies which lead to...
 * A whole lot of problems.
 ---
 ## Inter-service Dependencies